-CVSD personnel will continue to present Busing On The Lookout (BOTL) trailer and additional information about trainings available for school bus drivers on human trafficking.
+CVSD personnel will continue to present Busing On The Lookout (BOTL) certification training and additional information about trainings available for school bus drivers on human trafficking.
 Trainings are scheduled as requested for school bus companies each year.
+Over the past two years, over 500 school bus drivers have been trained.